Academics, Programs, and Opportunities

 Global Learning Courses

+Students must remain in good academic and conduct standing to participate in any Global Learning course.
 Enrollment in Global Learning courses requires approval, based on student application for the experience.
-Those who lead these courses set criteria for students’ enrollment that reflect the background needed to benefit from the travel experience and any relevant safety considerations.
+Course leaders set criteria for students’ enrollment that reflect the background needed to benefit from the travel experience and any relevant safety considerations.

 Student Research Opportunities